Viktoria Petryk

 In 2012, her younger sister, Anastasiya won that year's Junior Eurovision Song Contest for Ukraine with the song "Nebo".

 Life and work

-Viktoria Petryk was born on 21 May 1997 in Nerubaiske Village, Odesa, Ukraine.
-She represented Ukraine at the Junior Eurovision Song Contest 2008, held in Limassol, Cyprus, with the song "Matrosy" ("Sailors") she finished in second place.
+Viktoria Petryk was born on 21 May 1997 in the village of Nerubaiske, Odesa, Ukraine.
+She represented Ukraine at the Junior Eurovision Song Contest 2008, held in Limassol, Cyprus, with the song "Matrosy" ("Sailors"), finishing in second place.
 Petryk has entered many children’s singing competitions and won many awards and diplomas, the first being a Second Rank Diploma at the International Venok Chornomorya Art Festival in Odesa.

 In 2010, at age 13, she was a contestant on the TV show Ukraine’s Got Talent 2 (Ukrayina maye talant) where she made it to the semi-final stage singing with her eight-year-old sister, Anastasiya Petryk.
 She also won the 13–15 years age group at the "New Wave Junior" international competition, where her sister, Anastasiya, won the younger 8-12 age group.

 In 2014 Petryk competed in the Latvian festival "New Wave".